sverweij/dependency-cruiser/doc/options-reference.md

         // Whether or not to show a detailed list of stale violations in the
         // baseline (in case there are any).
         showStaleBaselineDetails: true,
+        // The text to show as a header above stale baseline violations.
+        staleBaselineHeader: "### :ghost: Stale entries in the baseline",
+        // Whether or not to collapse stale baseline violations in a <details> block.
+        collapseStaleBaseline: true,
+        // The text in the <summary> section of the stale baseline <details> block.
+        collapseStaleBaselineMessage: "Stale violations in the baseline - click to expand",
+        // The text shown before stale baseline violations.
+        staleBaselineIntro:
+          "These violations are in the baseline (typically `.dependency-cruiser-known-violations.json`) but " + "don't match any real violations anymore, e.g. because they were fixed in the meantime.
+You can " + "remove them with dependency-cruiser's [`--baseline --baseline-mode shrink-only`](https://github.com/sverweij/dependency-cruiser/blob/main/doc/cli.md#--baseline-create-or-update-a-known-violations-baseline) " +
+          "command line options.",

         // Whether or not to show a footer (with version & run date) at the bottom of the report
         showFooter: true,